cshenton/atari-leaderboard/README.md

 Since the ALE uses the stella Atari emulator, the *Top Human Score* is the top human score on an emulator.
 Atari (and other game) releases tend to vary across region, so this is the only way to ensure that both human and machine have, for example, equal access to game breaking bugs.

+If possible, scores are taken from Twin Galaxies, which is the Guiness source for game world records, otherwise links are provided to score sources.

 #### Machine Scores